Economic and Trade Information on China

 After reducing the reserve requirement ratio five times in 2015, the People’s Bank of China (PBOC) cut the reserve requirement by 0.5 percentage points again on 1 March 2016.
 The base lending rates were cut by 0.25 percentage points each on 1 March 2015, 11 May 2015, 28 June 2015, 26 August 2015 and 24 October 2015.

 Fixed assets investment is one of the major driving forces of the economy.
 In 2017, fixed assets investment grew by 7.2%.
 In Jan-Mar 2018, fixed assets investment grew by 7.5%.

 Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 6.1% and 6% respectively in 2015 and 2016.
-In Jan-Mar 2017, added-value of industrial output grew by 6.8% with foreign-invested enterprises grew by 6.9%.
+In Jan-Dec 2017, added-value of industrial output grew by 6.6% with foreign-invested enterprises grew by 6.9%.

 In 2017, retail sales grew by 10.2%.
 In Jan – Mar 2018, retail sales increased by 9.78, with sales of household electrical appliances growing at 11.4%, garments & footwear at 9.8%, furniture at 9.3%, jewellery at 7.9% while automobiles at 7.4%.

-China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) went up to 51.8 in March 2017 from 51.6 in February 2017.
+China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) down from 51.8 in November 2017 to 51.6 in December 2017.